lambdaclass/concrete/ROADMAP.md

     PExpr bodies should be collected/generated in dependency order together with FnTable completeness and call dependencies, so proof authors do not hand-relocate definitions above tables like `shaFns`.
+11. Prove or mechanically validate spec/ghost totality reporting: every contract-referenced `spec fn` or ghost computation is either backed by Lean termination, accepted by a Concrete totality check, or rejected with a `totality_obligation_missing` status.
+A contract may not depend on a partial or non-terminating spec expression silently.
+12. Define proof preservation across monomorphization and capability-polymorphic instantiation.
+The compiler must report whether a theorem proves a specific generated instance (`proved_for_instance`) or a generic body (`proved_generic`), and it must prevent one instance proof from being presented as proof for every future instantiation.

 ## Phase 11: Backend, Target, And Stdlib Contracts